-In the southwest corner of Forest Park, it’s that time of year once again for hayrides, painted faces, a pumpkin-painting station, a spooky story-time and sweet treats.
+Our recent heat wave notwithstanding, it will soon be time for hayrides, painted faces, a pumpkin-painting station, a spooky story-time and sweet treats.

-In other words, the annual McAdam Pumpkin Party is just around the corner, on Saturday, October 22nd at the McAdam Nursery & Garden Center.
+In other words, the annual McAdam Pumpkin Party is just around the corner, on Saturday, October 21st at our Nursery & Garden Center.

-Around this time of year, I am often asked, “Is it too late to plant?
+“Is it too late to plant?
 Should we wait until next spring?”
-There is a misconception that if you do any planting in the fall, there will not be enough time for the plants to establish and they will suffer.
+Those questions allow me to dispel the misconception that if you do any planting in the fall, there will not be enough time for the plants to establish and they will suffer.

 In fact, fall is considered the best time for planting.
 Here’s why: